Let the good times roll with the launch of arolla!

 GeoSIG has much to celebrate.
 At the centennial celebration for the American Geophysical Union (AGU), which was also the largest international Earth and space science meeting in the world, GeoSIG introduced its new seismometer, arolla — a broadband seismometer with an output sensitivity of 1200 V/m/sec and a flat response from 120 seconds to 50Hz.

 GeoSIG is already well known for its sensors and seismic recorders, which are used in projects around the globe.
 But traditionally, GeoSIG’s focus has always been on strong-motion instruments.
-With the introduction of arolla, the scope of GeoSIG’s instrumentation offered has widened.
+With the introduction of arolla, the scope of GeoSIG’s instrumentation offered widened.

 “Designed and handmade in Switzerland, arolla broadband seismometer is the culmination of years of experience designing high-precision, low-noise, and reliable seismic equipment,” says Johannes Grob, joint managing director of GeoSIG Ltd.

 Key features include precision calibration of sensor response, automatic leveling and mass centering (with remote mass centering available); no mass locking needed; electromagnetic shielding; its compact, lightweight, robust and corrosion-resistant housing—and the previously mentioned flat response and output sensitivity.
 Additionally, arolla will also be available in a posthole version.

 “From the beginning, the design goals for the arolla seismometer were to make the most accurate, most reliable, easy to use, and consistent quality sensor on the market,” says Serge Rudaz, joint managing director of GeoSIG Ltd.

 “Its triaxial design, wide temperature range, low temperature sensitivity, magnetic shielding, precision factory calibration of the sensor response, and robustness help to achieve these goals and beyond,” says Ireck Briones, GeoSIG’s director of sensor development.